 - What age should we be to start using peptides?

 - Can there be any negative effects to using peptides

 - Are there different types of peptides?

 The Ordinary Buffet Peptide

-Deciem says: “Buffet” – If you’re not too sure which peptide to go for, “Buffet” is an excellent choice to begin with.
-It features a comprehensive array of complex technologies within a single serum to target various visible signs of aging all at once (such as static or dynamic lines and wrinkles, sagging and loss of elasticity).
+Deciem says: “Buffet” – If you’re not too sure which peptide to go for, “Buffet” is an excellent choice, to begin with.
+It features a comprehensive array of complex technologies within a single serum to target various visible signs of ageing all at once (such as static or dynamic lines and wrinkles, sagging and loss of elasticity).

 Deciem says: “Buffet” + Copper Peptides 1% – All the goodness of “Buffet” with the additional benefits of a 1% concentration of GHK-Cu (Copper Tripeptide), which focuses on the maintenance of general skin health by encouraging the skin to enter a constant state of repair.
 This aims to ward against loss of skin elasticity, firmness and plumpness and to help ‘undo’ the impact of our stress-filled, busy lifestyle.